SeregPie/KMeans/README.md

 | `vectors` | ... |
 | `centroids` | ... |

-Returns an array of maximal cliques.
+Returns an array of clusters.

 ## dependencies